egzontina/mirror-clo/STYLEGUIDE.md

 ## Person

-The person you use will depend on the content you are writing.
+The point of view or person you write in will depend on the content you are writing.

 Generally in blog posts, it's normal to write from first person singular point of view.
 "I've found" or "I think" are common when writing an opinion piece.